 4. Hydraulic Hose Selection:

-- Choose the Right Hose: Select hoses that are appropriate for the application’s pressure, temperature, and fluid type.
+Select hydraulic hoses that are appropriate for the application’s pressure, temperature, and fluid type.
 Using the wrong hose can lead to premature failure and increase the risk of issues.

 By implementing these preventative measures, you can significantly reduce the risk of hydraulic hose fittings becoming stuck and minimize the need for costly and time-consuming repairs.